 ECE 101 Introduction to Engineering I

-Introduction to the engineering profession.
+Intorduction to the engineering profession.
 Emphasizes engineering problem-solving techniques and the ethical and societal responsibility of engineers, including introduction to the use of computers, freehand sketching, and an introduction to engineering design.
-Focuses on engineering methods, computer-aided design, and mathematical modeling using software applications (e.g., MATLAB, Mathematica).
+Focuses on engineering methods, computer-aided design, mathematical modeling using software applications (e.g., MATLAB, Mathematica).
 Team work skills, research methods, professional report writing, and public presentation techniques are taught.
 Engineering analysis, design, and reporting are required during a semester project.

 ECE 251 Digital Logic Design (4)

 Fundamental and advanced concepts of digital logic.
 Boolean algebra and functions.
 Design and implementation of combinatorial and sequential logic, minimization techniques, number representation, and basic binary arithmetic.
 Logic families and digital integrated circuits and use of CAD tools for logic design.
 Three hours of lecture and two hours of laboratory per week.
 Cross listed with ETC 110.

 ECE 252 Computer Organization and Microprocessors (4)

 Organization of computer systems: processor, memory, I/O organization, instruction encoding and addressing modes.
 Introduction to microprocessors and microcontrollers.
 Design of hardware and software for microprocessor applications.
 Assembly language programming.
 Microprocessor system case studies.
 Three hours of lecture and two hours of laboratory per week.
 Prerequisite: ECE 251.
 Cross listed with ETC 342 and CET 342.

 ECE 260 Electric Circuits (4)